 Next up is spurring engagement and usage of the product, which entails a smooth and clear beginning experience and clear navigational hierarchy.
 Users must be able to start using the product and realizing the value as quickly as possible, even when it’s a large enterprise offering.

 From here UX continues refining customer interactions, removing points of friction and minimizing the required steps to complete various tasks.
 As the product itself matures, UX can extend beyond the bounds of the product by assisting with related tasks that directly impact the value proposition and satisfaction for the actual product experience.
-This refinement can also include building consistency into the product and providing as much contextual guidance as possible.
+This refinement can also include building consistency in the product and providing as much contextual guidance as possible.

 All of these goals are accomplished by using a variety of tactics aimed at better understanding real-world user needs.
 One of the most critical is consistently challenging internal assumptions about what customers are trying to do and how they’re actually using the product versus what the product and UX teams think customers want and do.
 Confirming assumptions and theories—or discovering their flaws—will dictate further improvements.